luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

 ## Thinking about how to cache

-Caching is knowingly hard so we should do our best to limit how things can go wrong.
-One of the best ways is ensuring a short life span, so if things go wrong we're gonna be out of sync for at most, let's say, 5 minutes.
+Caching is knowingly hard so we should do our best to limit how things can go wrong, and one of the best ways to do this is ensuring a short life span for the cache.
+If things go wrong we're gonna be out of sync for at most, let's say, 5 minutes.

-In some cases we can completely ignore manual expiration and let it be out of sync for 5 minutes.
+In some cases we can even completely ignore manual expiration and let it be out of sync for 5 minutes.
 It's not the end of the world if I publish a new tutorial and it takes 5 minutes to appear on the menu.
 For this strategy to work, we're gonna need auto-expiration, and luckily for us, `con_cache` already implements it with a feature called TTL (time to live).
 Let's look at some code.

 ```elixir
 ConCache.get_or_store(:my_cache, "my-key", fn ->